synyx/sybil/README.md

 ## Working so far

-* Saves and loads Tinkerforge bricks, LED Strip, Dual Relay, Ambient Light, and Motion Detector bricklets to/from Neo4j database.
 * Reads configuration from JSON files.
-* Outputs statuses on LED strips
+* Outputs statuses on LED strips.
     * Outputs statuses of Jenkins build jobs, updated every 60 seconds.
-* Outputs arbitrary pixels and sprites on LED strips
+* Outputs arbitrary pixels and sprites on LED strips.
     * Does this via a HTTP API.
-* Controls relays
-    * Does this via a HTTP API.
-* Listens to Illuminance sensors and has them increase the LED strip brightness if illuminance falls under a threshold value.
-* Listens to IO-Modules to which buttons can be connected and turns off relays when buttons are pressed.
 * Serves a *very barebones* REST API showing the configured the bricks and bricklets.

 ## Execution

 ### Configuration

-To run or deploy the server you need `bricks.json`, `ledstrips.json`, `relays.json`, `sensors.json`, and `jenkins.json`
-in `/home/sybil-config/`, and `jenkinsservers.json` in `/home/sybil/`.
+To run or deploy the server you need `bricks.json`, `ledstrips.json`, and `jenkins.json` in `/home/sybil-config/`, and `jenkinsservers.json` in `/home/sybil/`.
-See in `src/test/resources/config/` for example files, or `docs/configfiles` for simplified schemata.
+See `docs/configfiles` for examples and simplified schemata.
 The locations of these configuration files can be configured in `src/main/resources/config.properties`.

 Note that all the names used in the configuration files *must* be lowercase.